 There is officially an outbreak of Measles in Auckland, and as of 13th September 2019 there are over 1000 confirmed cases this year.
 Measles are mainly spreading amongst people that are not vaccinated.

-Children aged 6 months to 1 year travelling overseas to known measles outbreak areas should be vaccinated early.
-If you believe your infant has high potential exposure to measles, please make an appointment to see the doctor, and if assessed as appropriate we can vaccinate early (there will be a $25 cost as this administration is not covered by the childhood immunisation programme).
+Children aged 6 months to 1 year living in Auckland should get an early extra MMR vaccine, especially if they are also planning to travel overseas to known measles outbreak areas.
 Early vaccination before the age of 1 will not count towards the usual childhood immunisation programme, i.e. they still need their 15 months and 4 years MMR vaccine.

 Children aged 12 months to 15 months who are in Auckland or travelling to Auckland, can have their MMR vaccine early, and will count towards the childhood immunisation programme, i.e. their next MMR is at 4 years old.